AWS ALB vs ELB: Which load balancer is right for you? | Sumo Logic

 Back to blog results

-The Classic ELB is a simple load balancer, is easy to configure, and given its longer history as a product, most AWS engineers are familiar with the product and have used it in the past.
-If your environment consists of clearly defined services which can each be mapped to a specific address, then the Classic ELB is the logical choice.
+The Classic ELB is a simple yet effective load balancer.
+It’s easy to configure, making it a popular choice among AWS engineers who are familiar with its capabilities.
+If your environment consists of clearly defined services mapped to specific addresses, then the Classic ELB is the logical choice.

 Like the more advanced ALB, the Classic ELB supports:

-As organizations move towards microservice architecture or adopt a container-based infrastructure, the ability to merely map a single address to a specific service becomes more complicated and harder to maintain.
+As organizations adopt microservices architectures and container-based infrastructure, mapping a single address to a specific service becomes more complicated and harder to maintain.
+Unlike classic ELB, which routes requests solely based on protocol and port, ALB routes are based on request content.

-Clicking on the View/edit rules link allows you to add, edit and remove routing rules for this listener.
-Rules can be path or header-based and each directed to a defined target group.
-A default action is required and contains the Target Group to be routed to if none of the preceding rules match the request.
+Clicking the view/edit rules link allows you to add, edit and remove routing rules.
+These rules can be path or header-based, and each request is directed to a defined target group.
+A default action ensures that requests without a match to a preceding rule are routed to a predefined target group.

 Categories